Prof. Stefano Osella

 Biography

-Stefano obtained his LLB and MA in law at the University of Turin, Italy.
-He continued his education at the University of Oxford, where he earned a Magister Juris, and at the European University Institute, where he obtained his doctorate in comparative law.
-Before joining HKU, Stefano worked as a postdoc at NYU Law School, where he was a Hauser Postdoctoral Fellow, the Max Planck Institute for Social Anthropology in Halle/Saale (Germany), and Bocconi University in Milan (Italy).
-Stefano’s main passions include literature—his favorite novels are Anna Karenina and One Hundred Years of Solitude—Greek tragedy, hiking, and history.
+Stefano earned his LLB and MA in Law from the University of Turin, Italy.
+He went on to complete a Magister Juris at the University of Oxford and a doctorate in Comparative Law at the European University Institute.
+Before joining HKU, he held academic positions as a Hauser Postdoctoral Fellow at NYU School of Law, a researcher at the Max Planck Institute for Social Anthropology in Halle/Saale (Germany), and a postdoctoral fellow at Bocconi University in Milan (Italy).

 Research Area